dn54321/Weaget/README.md

 ## Upcoming Features

 - Login systems for customisation such as local weather location.
-- Pollution based on daily weather (currently waiting for pollution API)
+- Pollution based on daily weather. (currently waiting for pollution API)

 ## Design Considerations
 - Smart caching mechanism on both server and client.